 Only when we focus on His plan and His story instead of our own will we make the biggest impact and reap the greatest joy from this time of year.
 I pray your advent season is full of joy and sweet anticipation

-Thank you to Crystal from Crystal Starr for writing this guest post.
+Thank you to Crystal from Crystal Starr for writing this article.